-A new Detroit Events Center, Little Caesars Arena, was constructed in midtown Detroit with an indoor arena that has become the home of the Detroit Red Wings and Detroit Pistons.
-Construction began late April 2015, and total cost was over $657 million to construct.
+The new Detroit Events Center, Little Caesars Arena, was constructed in midtown Detroit with a seating capacity of 19,515 for ice hockey and 20,491 for basketball.
+Construction began late April 2015, and concluded in June, 2017.

-Given their Detroit-based, minority-owned status, along with their experience in construction, Tooles Contacting Group was awarded the $39 million contract to perform construction for concrete work.
+CCC, in partnership with Tooles Contacting Group, was awarded the $39 million contract to perform construction for concrete work.
 Tooles self-performed 47% of the concrete work, along with experienced concrete workers from CCC, and subcontracted 15% to three other Detroit-based businesses.

 The concrete work included ~50,000 cubic yards of self-perform concrete work by Tooles/CCC included reinforcing, placing and finishing the following: